noqqe/why-openbsd.rocks/content/fact/ntpd.md

 title: "ntpd(8)"
 ---

-The base system ships with its own implementation of `ntp` which also supports HTTPS Constraints.
+Since OpenBSD 3.6, the base system ships with its own implementation of `ntp` which also supports HTTPS Constraints.
 This helps to verify the times received in unauthenticated UDP packets.

 ```
 servers pool.ntp.org